-As described above, Direct Charging Energy purchases by Energy Storage Resource Model Participants fall into two categories: Dispatched Charging Energy and Non-Dispatched Charging Energy.
+As described above, Direct Charging Energy purchases by Energy Storage Resource Model Participants or Open-Loop Hybrid Resources fall into two categories: Dispatched Charging Energy and Non-Dispatched Charging Energy.
 Dispatched Charging Energy does not pay transmission charges; however Non-Dispatched Charging Energy does pay transmission charges, and must arrange for Network Transmission Service.
-Non-Dispatched Charging Energy uses the transmission system, and an Energy Storage Resource Model Participant purchasing Non-Dispatched Charging Energy is a Network Service User.
-As a result, certain Transmission Customer charges apply to Non-Dispatched Charging Energy that do not apply to generation output.
-However, the PJM Tariff states that Direct Charging Energy (which includes Non-Dispatched Charging Energy) is exempt from other Transmission Customer charges.
+Non-Dispatched Charging Energy uses the transmission system, and an Energy Storage Resource Model Participant or Open-Loop Hybrid Resource purchasing Non-Dispatched Charging Energy is a Network Service User.
+As a result, certain Transmission Customer charges apply to Non-Dispatched Charging Energy (which includes Non-Dispatched Charging Energy) is exempt from other Transmission Customer charges.
 Further, because Direct Charging Energy (including Non-Dispatched Charging Energy) is not end-use load, charges that are applicable to Load Serving Entities and to end-use load are not applicable to Direct Charging Energy.
 Therefore, Non-Dispatched Charging Energy is eligible for allocation of the following non-LMP charges and credits:

-- Schedule 1A Transmission Owner Scheduling, System Control and Dispatch Service

-- Schedule 9-3, 9-FERC, 9-OPSI, 9-CAPS, 9-MMU, and 9-PJM Settlement
+- Schedule 1A Transmission Owner Scheduling, System Control and Dispatch Service - Schedule 9-3, 9-FERC, 9-OPSI, 9-CAPS, 9-MMU, and 9-PJM Settlement

 - Schedule 10-NERC and 10-RFC

 - Network Integration Transmission Service

 - Network Transmission Service Offset

 - MTEP Project Cost Recovery

 - Transmission Enhancement

 - Other Supporting Facilities

 - Non-Firm Point-to-Point Transmission Service

 - Black Start Service

 - Unscheduled Transmission Service

 - Reactive Supply and Voltage Control from Generation and Other Sources Service

-An Energy Storage Resource shall be considered charging when the Revenue Data for Settlements for a Real Time Settlement Interval corresponds to a withdrawal.
+An Energy Storage Resource or Open-Loop Hybrid Resource shall be considered charging when the Revenue Data for Settlements for a Real Time Settlement Interval corresponds to a withdrawal.
 The determination of Non-Dispatched Charging Energy vs. Dispatched Charging Energy shall be made for each Real Time Settlement Interval.
 Hourly Non-Dispatched Charging Energy is the sum of Revenue Data for Settlements for the Real Time Settlement Intervals which are determined to be Non-Dispatched Charging Energy over the hour divided by 12.